cyberwizard1001/AnokhaContent/CapturetheFlag.md

 ### Instructions to Participants

+### Event rules (offline):

-- The competition is open to all individuals or a team of maximum 4 individuals.
+- The competition is open to all individuals or a team of maximum 4 members.
 All participants must register before the deadline to compete and must provide accurate information.

-- The points will be given according to the difficulty level.
+- Only students from Indian Universities will be eligible for the cash prizes.
+Verification process will be conducted after the contest.

+- All questions will have dynamic scoring, ie: points reduce with increase in solves

-- The solution flag has the fixed format.
+- The solution flag has a fixed format (ie: Xiomara{f4k3_fl4g})

 - All participants must agree to follow the rules and regulations set forth by the organizers.
-Cheating, exploiting vulnerabilities in the competition's infrastructure, or any other form of unethical behavior will result in disqualification.
+Cheating, exploiting vulnerabilities in the competition's infrastructure, or any other form of unethical behaviour will result in disqualification.

 - Sharing of flags with the other teammates or collaborating in any way is strictly prohibited and leads to disqualification.

 - The scores stored prior to any technical problem will be considered.

+- If there are any queries, participants can contact the problem setters / admins through discord.
+The invite link will be provided upon registration.